• Europes biggest bike selection

 A gravel bike is designed for riding on gravel or mixed terrain and is often used as an adventure bike

 A gravel bike is designed for riding on gravel or mixed terrain and is often used as an adventure bike.
-You will see many bikepackers using them, and they now seem to be the bike of choice for many ultra cyclists.
+Bikepackers now seem to be the bike of choice for many ultra cyclists.

 Gravel bikes are incredible do-it-all bikes.
-They come in many different types, from ones very similar to a road bike to some that often have a lot of parts similar to a mountain bike.
+They come in many different types, from ones very similar to a road bike to some that often have many parts similar to a mountain bike.
 Many companies have different ideas about what a gravel bike should be.

-Again, they are quite similar to a road bikes but have much larger tires, lower gear ratios, and a much better riding position for control and comfort.
+Again, they are pretty similar to a road bike but have much larger tires, lower gear ratios, and a much better riding position for control and comfort.
 They also all come with disc brakes to ensure you can stop quickly.

 Gravel bikes are designed for riding on many different terrains.
 They are meant to be efficient on the road but still comfortably hit a trail or go on a dusty gravel path.
 Good examples of gravel bikes are the Giant Revolt, Specialized Diverge, or the Rose Backroad and Rose Backroad FF.